ybw0014/mc-plugin-docs/docs/infinity-expansion-2/machines/resource-synthesizer.md

 # Resource Synthesizer

-Resource Synthesizer is an electric machine that creates resources by combining 2 Singularities together.
+Resource Synthesizer is an electric machine that creates resources by combining 2 Singularities together (although you may see ingredients are not singularities because the recipes are customizable).

 ## Information